 Wireless charging is more convenient than charging your phone via a cable, and more battery-friendly in certain situations, especially when charging overnight.
 That said, it’s not without problems.

 As mentioned before, good quality chargers are “smart” enough to detect the power the receiver needs.
 So, you need a reliable wireless charging mat for charging overnight.
 A big concern is that, if your phone is not positioned precisely on the wireless charging station, there’s a good chance of a flat battery in the morning.
 Wireless charging is possible because of the electromagnetic field which is created by coils.
 Coils can’t be put everywhere so, there’s only a specific charging spot on most wireless chargers and sometimes it’s hard to find the sweet spot for your phone to charge.

-If you intend to leave your phone on a wireless charging station overnight, choose a reliable option that allows you the convenience of charging more freely, and doesn’t restrict the charging position.
-Air Omni, a 6-in-1 charging station is the perfect choice.
+If you intend to leave your iPhone on a wireless charging station overnight, choose a reliable option that allows you the convenience of charging more freely, and doesn’t restrict the charging position.
+Air Omni Lite, a 6-in-1 charging station is the perfect choice.

-Unlike most wireless chargers out there that stop charging when the device is off center, PITAKA wireless chargers, including Air Essential, Air Tray, Air Quad and Air Omni, are designed with chain-coil™ embedded, which allows you to charge your devices freely without the necessity of positioning carefully.
-Among those chargers, Air Omni is the most powerful one that can charge up to 6 devices at the same time.
+Unlike most wireless chargers out there that stop charging when the device is off center, PITAKA wireless chargers, including Air Essential, Air Tray, and Air Omni Lite, are designed with chain-coil™ embedded, which allows you to charge your devices freely without the necessity of positioning carefully.
+Among those chargers, Air Omni Lite is the most powerful one that can charge up to 6 devices at the same time.

 Keep Your Nightstand Organized

 The wireless charging function of the 6-in-1 charging station will save you the mess of cables on your nightstand.
 Plus, it’s so powerful that you can charge everything on the one station while you sleep.
 Six devices, one charger.
 In addition, the hidden drawer on the side panel offers a secure place for storing small accessories.